IABTechLab/uid2docs/docs/ref-info/ref-server-side-token-generation.md

 - Direct integration to API endpoints

 :::warning
 For security reasons, the API key and secret used in token generation *must* be called on the server side.
-Do not store these values on the client side, whether on a web page, mobile app, or in Prebid.
+Do not store these values on the client side, whether on a web page, in a mobile app, or in Prebid.
 For details, see [Security of API Key and Client Secret](../getting-started/gs-credentials.md#security-of-api-key-and-client-secret).
 :::

 Options are summarized in the following table.